D0liphin/termset/README.md

 I have no intention of making this compatible with anything other than Linux, however, I believe this should actually work just fine on Windows right now, though I do not care.

+**Since I've learned more about UB, I have a had a quick skim of this code and declared it "definitely unsound".** Don't use it for anything.
+It's mostly minor things, I don't think I was completely stupid 10 months ago, but I do things like transmuting `#[repr(Rust)]` types.

 ### Desired Functionality

 I'm checking these off but they're hardly done really...